JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 But that was not to be.
 First, I was too young and would get hit by a train and die.
 Second, we needed to head into Manhattan to see if my mom could get a job in a schmata factory.

-My dad was essentially laid off due to disability
+My dad was essentially laid off due to disability from having a heart attack in 1975.
+And he wasn’t in the Union long enough to actually get any benefits.
+So it was my mom’s turn to step up to bat and be the primary source of income in the family.

+Where my parents got job leads is debatable, but it was mostly through word of mouth, gossip

 ***